Game Preview: Condors v Wolves, 7 p.m.

 LEADING THE WAY

-Griffith is t-12th in the league scoring race with 38 points (15g-23a) on the campaign.
-He has eight points (4g-4a) over this last six games.
+Griffith is t-10th in the league scoring race with 39 points (15g-24a) on the campaign.
+He has nine points (4g-5a) over this last seven games.
 His 28.3% shooting percentage leads the AHL.

 NEAR THE TOP